zoeyeballard/zoeyeballard/README.md

 ### [WELCOME] TO THE WORLD OF ⭐ZOEY BALLARD⭐ ~
 She is...
-- 🎓 A freshman at the University of Houston, dual major in EE and Comp Sci (aiming for Embedded).
+- 🎓 A sophomore at the University of Houston, dual major in EE and Comp Sci (aiming for Embedded).
 - 🎲 Learning cybersecurity and embedded programming.
 - 🌱 Learning C#, Labview, PLC programming.
 - 🔍 Looking for resources for and help with the above ^^